Bertsolaritza: Similar traditions

 Other cultures have traditions of sung extemporary verse not unlike bertsolaritza.
 Amongst them are the Austro-Bavarian Gstanzl, the Italian improvvisatori, and the Sardinian mutos (also known as mutettus, repentina or ottada in different parts of the island.

 Modernly bertsolaris have established contact with the Spanish-language traditions of Argentinian payadores and Cuban décimas.

-The singer Fermin Muguruza has experimented with bertso-hop, drawing from bertso and rap music.
+The Basque band Negu Gorriak experimented with bertso-hop, drawing from bertso and rap music.